tnagler/VineCopula/README.md

 This package is made primarily for the statistical analysis with **vine copula** models.
 Vine copulas are a flexible class of dependence models consisting of bivariate building blocks (see e.g., Aas et al., 2009).
+For a comprehensive list of publications (and more), please visit [vine-copula.org](http://www.statistics.ma.tum.de/en/research/vine-copula-models/).

 The package includes model selection, model verification via goodness-of-fit tests, parameter estimation, simulation and visualization tools.
 Vine copula